PTGest/PTGest/docs/weeklyReports/Report10.md

     3. Finish the view CreateExercise and his connection with the backend.
     4. Implement the Create workout view.
 - **Progress:**
-    1. Improved the methods to create custom exercises, sets and workouts.
+    1. The methods to list all sets and workouts were implemented.
-    2. Implemented the method to list all the exercises with filters.
+    2. The method to create a session was implemented.
-    3. Finish the views to the methods that list all exercises and sets in the frontend.
+    3. Finished the views to the methods that list all exercises and sets in the frontend.
-    4. Finish the views to the methods `create exercise` and `create set` in the frontend.
+    4. Finished the views to the methods `create exercise` and `create set` in the frontend.
     5. Start the implementation of the view to list all workouts and to create a workout.

 ---